Optimization of GNN Training Through Half-precision: Background

-\textbf{Graph Storage Format and Tensor Types} Fig.~\ref{fig-background} shows a sample graph G = \{V, E\} where V is the vertex set and E is the edge set.
+Fig.~\ref{fig-background} shows a sample graph G = \{V, E\} where V is the vertex set and E is the edge set.
 We use graph theory and linear algebra terminologies (e.g., row, columns, and non-zero elements (NNZ)) to describe the graph and features of vertices and edges.
-The two most commonly used graph formats are Compressed Sparse Row (CSR) and Coordinate Objects (COO).
-COO uses two arrays of rowID and ColID where each $(rowID, colID)$ pair denotes an edge or non-zero element (NZE).
-The CSR also uses two arrays for its format: \textit{offset array} points to the start of the neighborhood of each vertex or row.
-The \textit{degree} defines the neighbor size of each vertex.
+COO (Coordinate Objects) storage format uses two arrays of rowID and ColID, where each $(rowID, colID)$ pair denotes an edge or non-zero element (NZE).
+The CSR (Compressed Sparse Row) storage format also uses two arrays: \textit{offset array} points to the start of the neighborhood of each vertex or row.
+The \textit{degree} defines the neighborhood size of each vertex.

-We also classify tensors involved in kernels, as vertex-level or edge-level tensors.
+We classify tensors involved in kernels as \textit{vertex-level} or \textit{edge-level} tensors.
 For a graph having $|V|$ vertices and $|E|$ edges, each vertex having $|F|$ features would have a feature matrix of shape $|V|\times|F|$ (vertex-level tensor).
-For edge features, we get $|E|\times1$ tensor (edge-level tensor).
+We get $|E|\times1$ tensor (edge-level tensor) for edge features.

-\textbf{Half Precision and Vector Data Types.} \emph{Half-precision} floating point numbers imply 16-bit floating point numbers and hence support a lower range of absolute values: $2^{-14}$ to $(2-2^{-10}).2^{15}$ i.e. $6.1\times 10^{-5}$ to $6.5\times 10^4$, which is very small compared to the range of single-precision float data-type.
-Hence, any value greater than the upper bound overflows to INF, while smaller values underflow to zero.
-Modern GPUs have provided support for half-precision arithmetic.

-Vector types allows grouping of various lengths of basic type for data-load and computation.
-For example, two half numbers could be packed in one half2 vector data type, whose size is 32 bits.
-GPUs support native arithmetic on the half2 data type.
-On the other hand, float2 and float4 pack two and four float data.
-However, these two vector types support native data-load, but not arithmetic.